-4255 Nature Center Way Springfield, MO 65804 (417) 862-5700 Distance Learning (Online) Programs: (855) 862-0755
+4255 Nature Center Way Springfield, MO 65804 (417) 862-5700 (855) 862-0755

-Blended programs to include residential courses with distance education courses and administrative services are housed in a one-level facility composed of approximately 16,000 square feet.
+Programs and administrative services are housed in a one-level facility composed of approximately 16,000 square feet.
 The campus has eleven classrooms, one wellness program equipment room, one medical/laboratory/classroom: nine administrative offices, a program coordinator office, one testing center, and four meeting rooms.